Timdtoll/Verbal-Memory-Solver/README.md

-#Human Benchmark Verbal Memory Solver
+# Human Benchmark Verbal Memory Solver

-##A small project that solves the Verbal Memory game on the Human Benchmark website by correctly choosing if the word is seen or new.
+## A small project that solves the Verbal Memory game on the Human Benchmark website by correctly choosing if the word is seen or new.

-##Run by downloading code and using an IDE.
+## Run by downloading code and using an IDE.

-##Uses:
+## Uses:<br>
-##Python
+## -Python <br>
-##Selenium Python
+## -Selenium Python